k-basinski/ned_psych/01_introduction.md

 - Office: ul.
 Tuwima 15, room 312 (third floor)
 - Phone: 58 349 15 55, 58 349 15 69

+### Platform

+- Zoom for lectures
+- Maybe a switch later on
+- Moodle for course materials, exam, etc. (access next week)

 ### Class hours and forms of credit

-- 25h lectures (with me and dr Agata Zdun-Ryżewska)
+- 30h lectures (with me and dr Agata Zdun-Ryżewska)
-- 20h workshops (Interpersonal Communication)
+- 14h online workshops (Interpersonal Communication)
+- 6h in-person workshops
-- 15h self-learning
+- Self-learning task
 - Written exam
-- Self-learning task

 ### Self-learning task

-- Last class of Interpersonal Communication (January 23th?)
+- Last class of Interpersonal Communication (somewhere in January)
 - Choose any topic (from the lectures or practical classes)
 - Prepare a presentation and a small workshop
 - Time: approx. 20min.
 - Presentations can use slides but *DO NOT READ THEM, PRESENT THEM*
-- E-mail the presentations to me before class (ppt & pdf!): k.basinski@gumed.edu.pl
+- E-mail the presentations to me before class (ppt & pdf!)

 ### Introduction to psychology